 It all seems easy enough to log in to maintain said streak (level 10, but there’s the matter of correct timing.
 So I set a reminder on my phone for a set time each night to sign in, and kept it up for a whopping 121 days!
 Then came the day I took note of my usual reminder, then forgot to log in after, which plunged me down to level 80.
 After that, I didn’t care so much about regaining point streak glory again, because it really didn’t add that much to the rewards process for me.

 Speaking of the surveys themselves, there’s usually quite a few to choose from in what’s known as the mission log.
 Topics include food & beverage, money & finance, health & wellness, travel, and entertainment.
 The odds of actually qualifying for a full survey are a bit iffy, but should you screen out, you can still get 12 points, up to 5x per day.

 With all of this being said, with a high screen out rate, it can take a really, really long time to accumulate enough points for redemption.
 There’s simply not enough time in the day to make this truly worthwhile when the surveys can take upwards of a half hour apiece.
 Plus, the survey answers are reviewed before the points are credited to the account, which can take almost a month from my experience.

-When I finally did cash out for a gift card (I chose PayPal out of their many options), it took 10 business days to get the code, with a transfer fee factored in, which I think is quite unfair in the world of survey taking.
-So, at this point (pun intended again) I will sporadically log in to eventually finish off the amount I need for one last cash out, then bid farewell to Captain PC and his cohorts.
+When I finally did cash out for a gift card (I chose PayPal out of their many options), it took about a week to see that much-anticipated notification email.
+So, at this point (pun intended again) I will sporadically log in to eventually finish off the amount I need for one last cash out, then just might bid farewell to Captain PC and his cohorts.

 Bottom line: the novelty wears off after a while here, with little to show for heroic survey taking efforts. proceed at your own discretion as to whether you have the stamina and patience for PointClub.